acomputeradrift/CubesInSpace/README.md

 # CubesInSpace
 This  demo allows the user to place cubes in space by tapping on screen.
-The cubes are physical bodies and respond to gravity if you go ahead and increate the gravitational acceleration above zero.
-You
+The cubes are physical bodies and respond to being 'hit' with the phone

 This project borrows from a number of different repositories: